The-Scripters-Guild/ForgeWiki/halo-infinite/forge/ai/ai-spawner.md

 ### Spawner Types

 There are three Forge objects used to mark the spawn location of campaign AI.
 Each one differs in how it delivers the AI units to their spawn locations.
+If the spawner boundry fails to intersect the nav mesh, a message will be displayed in the feed to inform the player.

 #### Droppod

 The droppod spawner will produce a single AI unit at a time via a droppod from the sky.
 Once the AI unit has exited the pod, it will overload and destroy itself.
+If an object obstructs the entry path pf the droppod, it will phase through it and deliver the AI unit to where it intersects with the nav mesh.

 #### Phantom